nova-ruby/solargraph/README.md

 $ bundle add solargraph --group=development --require=false
 ```

-Then you can check the `Use Bundler` config in the extension or project settings.
+Then check the `Use Bundler` config in the extension or project settings.

-> Warning: If you have the `Use Bundler` config checked but you have not added Solargraph to the bundle, the extension will raise an error.
+> Warning: If the `Use Bundler` config is checked but Solargraph is not in the bundle, the extension will raise an error.

 ## Diagnostics & Formatting

 Solargraph uses [RuboCop](https://rubocop.org) to provide diagnostics and formatting.
 Make sure to install that gem too.

-When you have RuboCop installed you can opt-in for diagnostics and formatting from the extension or project settings.
+When RuboCop is installed you can opt-in for diagnostics and formatting from the extension or project settings.

 ## Find references & Workspace symbols

-You can see the workspace symbols and find references results in the Nova's Solargraph sidebar.
+Workspace symbols and find references results are going to be displayed in the Solargraph sidebar inside Nova.